 Yet the transition from coins to paper banknotes remained slow.
-Compared to fragile sheets of paper—easily lost, torn, or counterfeited—precious metals such as silver and gold were widely regarded as more stable, both practically and symbolically.
+Compared to fragile sheets of paper that can be easily lost, torn, or counterfeited, precious metals such as silver and gold were widely regarded as more stable, both practically and symbolically.
 Their value seemed to rest not on arbitrary human decisions but on natural scarcity, granting them the status of “real” money.
-These anxieties found expression in influential historical statements, most notably in Thomas Gresham’s distinction between “good money” and “bad money, .” and later in George Washington’s warning that paper money would “ruin commerce” and invite fraud
+The anxieties related to paper banknotes found expression in influential historical statements, most notably in Thomas Gresham’s distinction between “good money” and “bad money,” , and later in George Washington’s warning that paper money would “ruin commerce” and invite fraud.

-Even the language used to describe such currency reflected this unease.
-The term fiat money—from the Latin fiat, “let it be so”—captures the perception that paper money derives its power less from material properties than from fragile networks of trust and compliance.
-It was precisely this concern that prompted nineteenth-century Britain to search for a more stable arrangement.
+Even the language used to describe paper currency reflected this unease.
+The term fiat money, from the Latin fiat, “let it be so", captures the perception that paper money derives its power less from material properties than from fragile networks of trust and compliance.
+This concern prompted nineteenth-century Britain to search for a more stable arrangement.
 The model approved by Parliament in 1816 bound paper banknotes to gold held by the issuing bank, creating a more durable symbiosis between older and newer forms of money.

-Other countries soon followed, giving rise to the gold standard, later revised after the Second World War through the Bretton Woods agreements.
-By linking global currencies to the U.S. dollar—and indirectly to gold—the system sought to restrain excessive money creation.
+Other countries soon followed, giving rise to the gold standard, which was revised after the Second World War through the Bretton Woods agreements.
+By linking global currencies to the U.S. dollar and, indirectly, to gold, the system sought to restrain excessive money creation.
 It ultimately collapsed in 1971, when the United States abandoned gold convertibility under mounting fiscal pressures.

-Over the following decades, a further profound technological shift unfolded within the monetary media environment, as physical banknotes and coins—once the tangible anchors of monetary stability and the clear markers distinguishing real currency from counterfeit—were gradually supplanted by digital entries.
-In this new configuration, the backing of the flickering lines on the screen was no longer gold, but the banknotes and coins themselves.
-The words “dollar” and “euro” displayed in digital interfaces ensured that institutional support for currency remained intact, as did the possibility of converting it into banknotes and coins that could be physically held.
-In this way, users could still experience the same metaphorical authority of money and the clear distinction between what belongs to an individual and what does not.
-Yet the next upheaval in the monetary media ecology has proven far more difficult for broad publics to accept—and continues to do so.
-It represents a direct challenge to the ways in which people have historically conceptualized the very nature of money.
+Over the following decades, a further profound technological shift unfolded within the monetary media environment.
+Physical banknotes and coins, once the tangible anchors of financial stability and the clear markers distinguishing real currency from counterfeit, were gradually supplanted by digital entries.
+In this new configuration, the lines displayed on screens no longer referred back to gold reserves, but to banknotes and coins, which now functioned as the material backing of digital money.
+The words “dollar” and “euro” displayed on digital interfaces ensure that institutional support for the currency remains intact, as does the option to convert it into banknotes and coins that can be physically held.
+In this way, users can still experience the same metaphorical authority of money and the clear distinction between what belongs to an individual and what does not.

-This upheaval has been driven by the emergence of cryptocurrencies and by initiatives aimed at abolishing cash.
-Both developments eliminate the option of physical contact with the means of payment, and the former additionally seeks to undermine—or at least weaken—trust in economic institutions themselves.
-As I will argue, the collapse—at least for the time being—of both of these visions underscores the central claim of this book: even in the monetary system of the twenty-first century, physical money and the institutional backing it receives continue to play a vital role, despite the political and economic forces acting against them.
+More recent developments in the monetary media ecology pose a direct challenge to the ways people have historically conceptualized the very nature of money and have proven far more difficult for the public to accept.
+The current upheaval has been driven by the introduction of cryptocurrencies and initiatives to abolish cash, two developments that eliminate the possibility of physical contact with the means of payment.
+Cryptocurrencies also seek to undermine, or at least weaken, trust in economic institutions.
+Below, I examine the rise and fall of cryptocurrencies and the changing role of cash in the digital age.
+The picture that emerges underscores one of the book’s central claims: physical money and its institutional backing continue to play a vital role in the twenty-first-century monetary system, despite persistent political and economic pressures.

 The Rise and Fall of Cryptocurrencies